Kristina01111000/Drws_site/README.md

 Try to add him to the analytics for syrnaturalhealing Add link to SRS course above virtual visits, call it short Dr. W’s video lessons

-Create some action steps for each video, try to get three Write the post post for the first

 12/30
 For next week: